dalyea/coronavirus/README.md

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome, as are suggestions on how to improve modeling or results presentation.

 ## License
 License to explore and learn!